carolinagonzaleze/SONNE_above_Atacama_Trench-/README.md

-Funding was provided by the Millennium Institute of Oceanography (Grant ICN12_019) and ANID-FONDECYT Postdoctoral (3220468) and Initiation (11221079) Projects
+Funding was provided by the Millennium Institute of Oceanography (Grant ICN12_019) and ANID-FONDECYT Postdoctoral (3220468) and Initiation (11221079) Projects.